Julie Falchuk, LCSW

-Julie specializes in mindfulness based psychotherapies, Internal Family Systems (parts work), individual and group therapy, substance use, anxiety, depression, and LGBTQ+ communities.
+Julie specializes in mindfulness based psychotherapies, Internal Family Systems (parts work), individual and group therapy, substance use, relationships, attachment, anxiety, depression, and LGBTQ+ communities.
 Since completing her graduate degree in 2010, Julie has worked with a variety of communities in New York City, San Francisco, and Austin which has allowed for her to build rapport and connection with diverse populations.

 Julie practices from a Harm Reduction approach with her clients as a framework to “meet people where they are” on their journey, whether it be in relation to substance use or any other area of life.
 She finds value in this approach as it allows clients come just as they are with all parts of themselves as valuable and worthy.